Home Page: peterpyburn.co.za

 That's Compound Interest working against you!

-| Invest | Age 65 | |
+| Profile | Invest Strategy | Outcome at Age 65 |

-| Jane | R2,000 per year from age 24 to 30 (6 years) Stops adding money but lets it grow at 12% | invested R12,000 and ends up with R959,791 |
+| Jane | R2,000 per year from age 24 to 30 (6 years) Stops adding money but lets it grow at 12% | Invested R12,000 and ends up with R959,791 |

-| Sipho | R2,000 per year at age 30 until 65 (36 years) 6 years later than Jane Also earns 12% | invested R72,000 and ends up with R1,085,197 |
+| Sipho | R2,000 per year at age 30 until 65 (36 years) 6 years later than Jane Also earns 12% | Invested R72,000 and ends up with R1,085,197 ONLY R125.406 MORE, BUT 30 YEARS LONGER INVESTING!< /strong> |

 Jane invested R 2,000 X 6 years = R 12,000 and got R 959,791 age 65.